dotnet/docs/docs/framework/wpf/graphics-multimedia/opacity-masks-overview.md

 <a name="argbsyntax"></a>
 ### Specifying Color Opacity in "XAML"
- In [!INCLUDE[TLA#tla_xaml](../../../../includes/tlasharptla-xaml-md.md)], you use  [!INCLUDE[TLA2#tla_argb](../../../../includes/tla2sharptla-argb-md.md)] hexadecimal notation to specify the opacity of individual colors. [!INCLUDE[TLA2#tla_argb](../../../../includes/tla2sharptla-argb-md.md)] hexadecimal notation uses the following syntax:
+ In [!INCLUDE[TLA#tla_xaml](../../../../includes/tlasharptla-xaml-md.md)], you use  ARGB hexadecimal notation to specify the opacity of individual colors.
+ARGB hexadecimal notation uses the following syntax:

  `#` **aa** *rrggbb*

  The *aa* in the previous line represents a two-digit hexadecimal value used to specify the opacity of the color.
 The *rr*, *gg*, and *bb* each represent a two digit hexadecimal value used to specify the amount of red, green, and blue in the color.
 Each hexadecimal digit may have a value from 0-9 or A-F. 0 is the smallest value, and F is the greatest.
 An alpha value of 00 specifies a color that is completely transparent, while an alpha value of FF creates a color that is fully opaque.
-In the following example, hexadecimal [!INCLUDE[TLA2#tla_argb](../../../../includes/tla2sharptla-argb-md.md)] notation is used to specify two colors.
+In the following example, hexadecimal ARGB notation is used to specify two colors.
 The first is fully opaque, while the second is completely transparent.

  [!code-xaml[OpacityMasksSnippet#AARRGGBBValueonOpacityMask](~/samples/snippets/csharp/VS_Snippets_Wpf/OpacityMasksSnippet/CS/GradientBrushExample.xaml#aarrggbbvalueonopacitymask)]